-- Fletcher Building Limited (Fletcher Building) is a global manufacturer and distributor of building products and is a construction contractor and residential developer in New Zealand.
-Fletcher Building is tax resident in New Zealand and listed on both the NZX and ASX. - Fletcher Building had global revenues in 2018 of \$NZ9.5 billion, earnings before taxation of (\$NZ275) million and reported tax benefit of \$NZ96 million. - Fletcher Building (Australia) Pty Ltd (Fletcher Building Australia) is Fletcher Building's holding company for its Australian and other international businesses outside of New Zealand. - The Australian businesses manufacture and distribute high-quality building materials for a broad range of industries across Australia.
+- Fletcher Building Limited ("Fletcher Building") is a global manufacturer and distributor of building products and is a construction contractor and residential developer in New Zealand.
+Fletcher Building is tax resident in New Zealand and listed on both the NZX and ASX. - Fletcher Building had global revenues in 2019 of \$NZ9.3 billion, earnings before taxation of \$NZ279 million, reported tax expense of \$NZ102 million and net earnings of \$NZ164 million. - Fletcher Building (Australia) Pty Ltd ("Fletcher Building Australia") is Fletcher Building's holding company for its Australian and other international businesses outside of New Zealand 1. - The Australian businesses manufacture and distribute high-quality building materials for a broad range of industries across Australia.
 They employ people at manufacturing, distribution and sales sites across Australia.
-The businesses manufacture products used to build homes, buildings and infrastructure including insulation, plasterboard, laminate surfaces, steel roofing, and plastic and concrete piping.
-The Australian operations span more than 230 retail sites across the country. - The Australian businesses include Laminex, Iplex Pipelines, Fletcher Insulation, Tradelink, Tasman Sinkware, Stramit, Rocla and Australian Construction Products.
+The businesses manufacture products used to build homes, buildings and infrastructure - including insulation, plasterboard, laminate surfaces, steel roofing, and plastic and concrete piping.
+The Australian operations span more than 300 operating sites across the country. - The Australian businesses include Laminex, Iplex Pipelines, Fletcher Insulation, Tradelink, Oliveri Solutions2, Stramit, Rocla and Australian Construction Products.